Mohamed-Aziz-Ben-Nessir/Tensorflow-dev-notes/README.md

 # Tensorflow-dev-notes
-The note I took when taking the tensorflow dev course from deeplearning.ai
+The notes I took when taking the tensorflow dev course from deeplearning.ai